 - Understanding of supply chain management

-- Understands technology and use of IT in business
+- Understands technology, social media and use of IT in business

 - Worked at a senior level in an international business with suppliers and customers in overseas countries

 Businesspeople contact us to find them the best possible business mentor (or business coach) to assist them with specific or general challenges.

 There are a wide variety of scenarios that prompt the use of our business mentoring services.
 Some of the most common issues we provide assistance with in mentoring sessions include: